 Pursuant to N.H.
 Rev. Stat.
 Ann. § 359-C: 19 et seq., I am writing to notify you that Intuit Inc. ("Intuit") recently discovered security incidents involving unauthorized access to some of our customers' information as a result of fraudulent account log-ins.
-On May 26, 2016, Intuit determined that the separate instances of unauthorized access collectively affected seven New Hampshire customers of Intuit's TurboTax business.
+Between June 5, 2016 and June 6, 2016, Intuit determined that the separate instances of unauthorized access collectively affected seven New Hampshire customers of Intuit's TurboTax business.

 Promptly after discovering the issue, we conducted an investigation and took steps to secure our customers' accounts and information.
-We determined that unauthorized parties may have accessed these customers' accounts on approximately May 26, 2016, by using legitimate log-in credentials obtained from non-Intuit sources.
+We determined that unauthorized parties may have accessed these customers' accounts between approximately June 5, 2016 and June 6, 2016, by using legitimate log-in credentials obtained from non-Intuit sources.
 After accessing the accounts, the unauthorized parties may have obtained information contained in a prior year's tax return or current tax return in progress, such as name, Social Security number, address, date of birth, driver's license number and financial information (e.g., salary and deductions), and information of other individuals contained in the tax return.